Dr Chris Caple, BSc, PhD, ACR, FIIC, FSA

 - Caple C (2000).
 Conservation Skills: judgement, method and decision making.
 London: Routledge.

-- Caple, C. (2010).
-Conservation: Concept and Reality.
-Recent Development in Archaeological Conservation, Williamsburg, Virginia, USA, British Archaeological Reports.
+- Caple, C. (2010), Conservation: Concept and Reality, in Williams, E. & Peachey, C. eds, BAR International Series 2116: Recent Development in Archaeological Conservation.
+Williamsburg, Virginia, USA, Archaeopress, Oxford, 1-10.

-- Rimmer, M.B. & Caple, C. (2008).
-Estimating Artefact Loss: A comparison of metal artefact loss rates through in situ decay and loss of ancient monument sites in England.
-3rd Conference on Preserving archaeological remains in situ, Amsterdam, Vrije Universiteit, Amsterdam.
+- Rimmer, M.B. & Caple, C. (2008), Estimating Artefact Loss: A comparison of metal artefact loss rates through in situ decay and loss of ancient monument sites in England, in Kars, H. & van Heeringen, R.M. eds, Geoarchaeological and Bioarchaeological Studies 10 10: 3rd Conference on Preserving archaeological remains in situ.
+Amsterdam, Vrije Universiteit, Amsterdam, Amsterdam, 65-73.

-- Caple, C. (2008).
-Preservation in Situ: The Future for Archaeological Conservators?.
-International Institute for Conservation of Historic and Artistic Works.
+- Caple, C. (2008), Preservation in Situ: The Future for Archaeological Conservators?, in Saunders, D., Townsend, J.H. & Woodcock, S. eds, International Institute for Conservation of Historic and Artistic Works, London, 214-217.

 - Caple C. & Hovmand, I. (2001).
 The Problems of Monitoring Archaeological Waterlogged Anoxic Deposits in Situ.
 BAR.